What are the aims of this leaflet?

 On the first appointment please bring:

-- All ointments and creams -you use including those prescribed and those you may have bought yourself.
+- All ointments and creams you use, including those prescribed and those you may have bought yourself, or been given.

-- Your own products- items you use at home which you think may be causing or worsening your skin condition such as toiletries, cosmetics, nail polish, perfumes and hair products.
-If you put any products directly on your skin then please bring both the product and the packaging, including the leaflet, where the ingredients are listed.
+- Your own products - items you use at home which could be causing or worsening your skin condition, such as toiletries, cosmetics, perfumes, nail and hair products.
+If you put any products directly on your skin then please bring both the product, and the packaging where the ingredients are listed.
 For other items such as household cleansers, washing powder and fabric softeners, it is only necessary to bring the packaging showing the list of ingredients.
-If you have been asked to bring any particular product or substance, it is important to remember to bring them with you.
+If you have been asked to bring any particular products or substances, it is important to remember to bring them with you to all 3 appointments.

-- Products and chemicals used at work -if you think that substances at work may be making your skin condition worse please bring in the Health and Safety Data sheets (sometimes called the COSHH sheets) of these products.
-These will be available at your place of work although you may need to speak to the Head of Health and Safety.
+- Products and chemicals used at work - if you think that substances at work may be making your skin condition worse please bring in the Health and Safety Data sheets (sometimes called the COSHH sheets) of these products.
+These will be available at your place of work, but you may need to ask the Health and Safety officer.
 You may be asked to bring samples of these products for testing, if necessary.

 What does patch testing involve?

-On the first visit, each substance to be tested will be applied to your back in special small disc (about 1cm in diameter) containers held in place by hypoallergenic tape.
+- On the first visit, each substance to be tested will be applied to your back in special small disc (about 1cm in diameter) containers, held in place by hypoallergenic tape.
 The location of the containers is identified by marking your back with ink.
 Occasionally the arms or the thighs are also used to patch test.
-Itching of the test areas is normal, but you are strongly advised not to scratch.
-You should allow up to 2 hours for this first visit.
+Itching of the test areas is normal, but you are advised not to scratch.
+You should allow up to 2 hours for the first visit.

-On the third visit, your back will be examined and any reactions will be discussed with you.
+- On the third visit, the skin of your back will be checked (examined) and, if there are any reactions, they will be discussed with you.

-Your doctor may decide not to patch test if you are pregnant, breastfeeding, have extensive eczema on your back, have a suntan or have applied an artificial suntan, have used a sunbed in the previous 2 weeks, are on a moderate or high dose of steroid tablets or are taking immunosuppressive drugs.
-If in doubt or if any of these apply, please telephone the clinic to rearrange your appointment.
+- Your doctor may decide not to patch test if you are pregnant, breastfeeding, have extensive eczema on your back or other skin disease, have used a sunbed/been sunbathing in the previous 6 weeks, are taking a moderate or high dose of prescribed steroid tablets, have applied steroid ointments or creams to the back within 72 hours, or are taking other drugs which suppress the immune system.
+If in doubt or if any of these apply, please telephone the clinic.

-- Do not get your back wet or bath, swim or shower during the week of the tests.
+- Do not get your back wet or bathe, swim or shower during the week of the tests.
 A cool shallow bath is a good alternative.

-- Do not wear cherished or pale-coloured clothing as the tests and the marker ink may permanently stain it.
+- Do not wear your best clothes or pale-coloured clothing as the tests and the marker ink may permanently stain clothing.

 - Do not expose your back to the sun or artificial sunlight (sun lamps) during testing.

-- Do avoid sport or heavy physical work during the week of the tests, as sweating will cause the patches to fall off.
+- Do not participate in sports or any heavy physical work during the week of the tests, as sweating may cause the patches to fall off.

 - Do wear an old bra or shirt for the week of the tests and wear a shirt or vest to sleep in to protect the patches.
 Clothes that open at the front can be easier to take on and off than those which go over your head.

-- If a patch starts to peel off, tape the edges down using Micropore or ScanPor.
-If a whole patch comes loose, remove it and note the time and date.
+- If a patch starts to peel off, tape the edges down using the tape you have been given in clinic.
+If a whole patch comes loose, remove it, note the time and date, and take a photo of the area to bring to clinic.

 - Contact your clinic if you are concerned.